 How to Become a Teacher

-Do you want to use yours skills and knowledge to educate others?
+Do you want to use your skills and knowledge to educate others?
 Do you feel that you could connect with young people and change their lives?
 Maybe teaching is the career for you.
 Primary school teacher, Emma, explains some of the typical routes, the application process and she gives us an insight into life as a Newly Qualified Teacher.

 Routes into Teaching